 After installation, macOS Big Sur takes up at least 14.94GB of storage.
 Remember that the operating system needs at least 5-10GB of extra space at minimum to function well during routine use.

 Unless your Mac isn't compatible, you may want to skip Big Sur and update directly to macOS Monterey.
-The latter builds up on everything in Big Sur and is faster, safer, and more private.
+The latter builds on everything in Big Sur and is faster, safer, and more private.

 How much space do older macOS versions take?